Thinking about visiting Pearl Harbor with kids? Find out why you should definitely add the Pearl Harbor Aviation Museum to your Oahu itinerary!

 The shuttle will drop you off right in front of the museum entrance.

 This is the main exhibit area of this Pearl Harbor museum.
-Once you go past the ticket booth, there’s a really cool vintage postcard mural that sort of sets the tone of the museum.
+Once you go past the ticket booth, there’s a really cool vintage postcard mural that sort of sets the tone of the Hawaii Air Museum.
 You’ll feel a bit like you are in 1940s Honolulu.

 There are a bunch of WWII-era planes on display with information about how they were used.
 These include both American and Japanese aircraft.